 For example, the IC and electronics systems industries experienced a significant downturn in 2009.
 The IC and electronic systems industries have also experienced significant downturns in connection with, or in anticipation of, maturing product cycles of both these industries' and their customers' products.
 This economic downturn in the industries we serve contributed to the reduction in our revenue in 2009, as compared to prior years.
-Although the semiconductor industry experienced growth in 2010, semiconductor industry revenues for 2011 remained at levels similar to 2010 and early reports indicate that semiconductor industry revenue during 2012 was slightly lower than 2011.
+Although the semiconductor industry experienced growth in 2010, semiconductor industry revenues for 2011 remained at levels similar to 2010 and decreased slightly during 2012.
 Spending on EDA products and services grew moderately during fiscal 2012.
-While spending on EDA products and services has grown in recent years, the outlook for the semiconductor industry for 2013 is uncertain and may result in a decrease in spending on EDA products and services.
+While spending on EDA products and services has grown in recent years, the current outlook for the semiconductor industry is uncertain and may result in a decrease in spending on EDA products and services.
 While we cannot predict global economic conditions, uncertainty about future economic conditions and future decline in consumer spending could negatively impact our customers' businesses, reducing the number of new chip designs, their overall research and development spending, including their spending on EDA products and services, and as a result decrease demand for our products.
-Decreased bookings for our products and services, customer bankruptcies, or consolidation among our customers could also adversely affect our ability to grow our business.
+Decreased bookings for our products and services, customer bankruptcies, consolidation among our customers, or problems or delays with the supply or delivery of our hardware products or our hardware suppliers could also adversely affect our ability to grow our business.
 Our future business and financial results are subject to considerable uncertainty that could impact our stock price.
-If economic conditions deteriorate in the future, or, in particular, if semiconductor industry revenues do not grow, our future revenues and financial results could be adversely affected.
+If economic conditions deteriorate in the future, or, in particular, if semiconductor industry revenues do not grow or our suppliers of our hardware components and products are subject to problems or delays, our future revenues and financial results could be adversely affected.
 However, if economic conditions improve for our customers, the positive impact on our revenues and financial results may be deferred due to cautious customer research and development spending and our ratable license mix.